European consumer insights on the alternative protein sector

 Cultivated meat

-Consumer attitudes to cultivated meat vary by country and appear to be changing over time.
-Representative surveys of consumers across conducted by YouGov in February – April 2024 , commissioned by GFI Europe, found that a significant proportion of people in Portugal (60%), Czechia (59%), Sweden (55%), Denmark (55%), Germany (47%) and Austria (42%) would try cultivated meat.
+Consumer attitudes to cultivated meat vary by country.
+Representative surveys of consumers across conducted by YouGov in February-April 2024 , commissioned by GFI Europe, found that a significant proportion of people in Portugal (60%), Czechia (59%), Sweden (55%), Denmark (55%), Germany (47%) and Austria (42%) would try cultivated meat.

 How cultivated meat is framed, the imagery of it that is used, and the ways in which its benefits are explained can all affect the perceptions of consumers.
-With only Singapore and the United States having so far approved cultivated meat for sale, and with accessibility extremely limited even there, people must form their opinions based on media depictions rather than first-hand experience.
+With only a small number of countries, including Singapore, the United States and Australia, having so far approved cultivated meat for sale, and with accessibility extremely limited even there, people must form their opinions based on media depictions rather than first-hand experience.

 GFI’s cultivated meat image library